Controlled Sports Act - commencing 11 October

 "A combat sport that is not likely to involve forceful contact with a person's head, neck, spine or groin."

-The Boxing Control Act 1993 will be repealed when the Controlled Sports Bill 2018 commences.
-It will remain in operation until this time.
+The Boxing Control Act 1993 will be repealed when the Controlled Sports Act 2019 commences on 11 October 2019.
+It will remain operational until this time.

-The proposed model moves to regulate the conduct of specified events involving combat sports or high-risk activities.
+The Controlled Sports Act 2019 will regulate the conduct of specified events involving combat sports or high-risk activities.
 This will include a comprehensive framework to support health and safety and integrity objectives including:

 - the registration of officials (from promoters to medical personnel);